Learning Invariant Rules from Data for Interpretable Anomaly Detection: Introduction

 \section{Introduction}

-Anomaly detection, which aims to identify data instances that do not conform to the expected behavior, is a classic data mining task with numerous applications in system health monitoring, intrusion detection, anti-money laundering, social media analysis, etc. Over the past decades, numerous methods have been proposed to tackle this challenging problem in different application domains.
-Examples include one-class classification-based \cite{manevitz2001one,tax2004support,ruff2018deep}, nearest neighbor-based \cite{breunig2000lof,tang2002enhancing}, clustering-based \cite{yu2002findout,jiang2008clustering}, isolation-based \cite{liu2008isolation,liu2012isolation}, density-based \cite{rousseeuw1999fast,kim2012robust,liu2022unsupervised} and deep anomaly detection models based on autoencoders \cite{chen2017outlier,zhou2017anomaly,an2015variational,zong2018deep}, generative adversarial networks \cite{zenati2018adversarially,li2019mad,han2021gan}, to name a few.
+Anomaly detection, which aims to identify data instances that do not conform to the expected behavior, is a classic data mining task with numerous applications in process condition monitoring, network intrusion detection, equipment fault detection, etc. Over the past decades, numerous methods have been proposed to tackle this challenging problem in different application domains.
+Examples include one-class classification-based \cite{manevitz2001one,tax2004support,ruff2018deep}, nearest neighbor-based \cite{breunig2000lof,tang2002enhancing}, clustering-based \cite{yu2002findout,jiang2008clustering}, isolation-based \cite{liu2008isolation,liu2012isolation,hariri2019extended}, density-based \cite{rousseeuw1999fast,kim2012robust,feng2021time,liu2022unsupervised} and deep anomaly detection models based on autoencoders \cite{chen2017outlier,zhou2017anomaly,zong2018deep}, generative adversarial networks \cite{zenati2018adversarially,han2021gan}, to name a few.
 We refer to \cite{chandola2009anomaly,pang2021deep} for a comprehensive review.
 However, we realize that most existing studies exclusively focus on the detection task only and ignore the interpretability of the underlying models and their detection results.
 In fact, anomaly interpretation, which aims to provide explanation of why specific data instances are detected as anomalies, is equally critical for many real-world applications.
-For instance, when an anomaly is reported by a health monitoring system for a critical device in a factory, human experts need straightforward clues about why this data instance is identified as anomaly, and then can decide what next steps - such as ignorance, model adjustment, fault checking, predictive maintenance and system shutdown – should be taken.
+For instance, when an anomaly is reported by a fault detection application for a critical device in a factory, human experts need straightforward clues regarding the reported anomaly, and then can decide what next steps - such as fault diagnosis, predictive maintenance and system shutdown – should be taken.
+Examples of required clues include which signal(s) is abnormal, why the anomaly detector thinks that signal(s) is abnormal and what is the supposed value for that abnormal signal(s).
+In this work, we propose an interpretable anomaly detection algorithm that can explicitly answer the above three critical questions.